hackerstoreofficial/AI-ATS-Resume-Builder/README.md

 3. Submit a Pull Request (PR).

 Do you have a format of ATS friendly resume?

-Then help others by submitting a Pull Request (PR)?
+Then help others by submitting a Pull Request (PR)

 ---